 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance your career but without success?
-Have you ever asked yourself why your coworker or friend gets promoted, while you’re stuck in the same spot?
-The truth is, most of us make mistakes that stall our professional development.
-Learn about the mistakes we make and how to prevent them.
+Are you trying everything to advance you career without success?
+Have you ever asked yourself what the reason is for why your friend or colleague gets promoted, while you’re still stuck in the same spot?
+The truth is, most of us make mistakes in our careers that stagnate progress.
+Continue reading to learn about these errors and how to prevent them.

 Key Takeaways

-- Seek Mentoring, Continuing Education and Transferable Skill Set Enhancement to remain on top of your game.
+- Find mentorship, Continuing Education, and Transferable Skill Set development to remain ahead of the curve.

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like be within the next year or two?
-If you don’t set realistic goals, it can slow progress.
+Do you possess a precise vision of where you’d like be in the next year or two years?
+If you don’t set realistic goals, it will hinder your progress.
 Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
-To boost job satisfaction make sure that your objectives align with your personal goals.
+In order to increase job satisfaction, ensure that these objectives align with your personal goals.

 - Participate in employee resource groups